 How is the new facility going to impact operating expenses?

 Any time VBCN has the opportunity to serve more children and families, there will always be additional costs.
 We have operated under the belief that as long as we prove to the community the benefit their investments have on children and families, the revenue to operate the facility will be provided by those who are committed to keeping kids safe.

 Are there any safety concerns in relocating the Nursery to that part of town?

 The safety and security of our kids, families, volunteers and staff is always the highest priority.
 Our design team will place a strong emphasis on safety inside and out.
 We’ll be collaborating with security advisors and the Spokane Police Department to ensure top-notch security protocols.
 We truly believe that our 24-hour presence in the East Sprague area will make the neighborhood, and those who use our services, feel safer.

 How much did the purchase of the new site cost and where did the funds for the purchase come from?

 The Nursery spent $1.3 million for the purchase of the property.
 Since the Nursery has been looking for property for several years, the Board of Trustees has been working on tucking away funds in a responsible way at the end of each year for future growth.
 With savings, and some gifts from supporters that were specifically for future growth, the Nursery was able to purchase the property with cash.

 Did the price of the new property weigh-in to your purchase decision?

 Being completely privately funded, the Nursery is constantly making sure that every dollar spent is put to good use.
 When the Board of Trustees decided to purchase this property, they prioritized accessibility, visibility and value.
 Every effort was made to make sure that the money spent on this property is justifiable.
-We firmly believe that we received a good value for this lot and this investment in property is what it’s going to take to keep more kids safe.
+We firmly believe that we received a good value for this parcel and this investment in property is what it’s going to take to keep more kids safe.